-A general purpose (or special purpose) financial statement is a formal semantic structure.
+A general purpose (or special purpose) financial statement is a well-formed formal semantic structure.
 That formal semantic structure can be explained.
 A conceptualization can be created which explains that formal semantic structure.
 Further, a representation in software (i.e. implementation) can be created per that conceptualization.
 (See the Triangle of Meaning for more information.)

 To be clear; by general purpose financial statement I mean the complete set of primary financial statements, the policies, the disclosure notes, and any supplementary information included.
 The general purpose financial statement might be compiled, reviewed, or audited.